-Gravitational-Wave Detection Pipeline 2025
+AttenGW: Gravitational-Wave Detection Pipeline 2025

 Implementation: Python with PyTorch/PyTorch Lightning for HPC and multi-GPU training.

 Overview:Low-latency gravitational-wave detection is challenging because true signals are rare and often buried in non-stationary detector noise, while follow-up facilities need reliable triggers within seconds.
 At the same time, several observatories operate under data locality constraints, making it impractical to stream raw data to a central location for further analysis.
-This project develops a deployable GW detection module for real LIGO data and exposes it through interfaces that make it straightforward to plug into federated, multi-messenger workflows such as RADAR.
+AttenGW is a deployable, end-to-end GW detection pipeline for real LIGO data: it includes a GWOSC-based data download + preprocessing workflow, a training/inference stack, and a lightweight multi-detector model designed to run efficiently on HPC hardware.
+It can also be exposed through interfaces that make it straightforward to plug into federated, multi-messenger workflows (e.g., RADAR).

 Figure 1–2.
 Whitened BBH (left) and BNS (right) injections in real LIGO noise for Hanford and Livingston.
 Both use labels set to 1 only in the 0.5 s preceding merger and 0 elsewhere; separate models are trained for each source class.